DougLau/earthwyrm/README.md

 clients from other hosts will not be able to reach the server.
 There are a couple of options:

-* Update *bind_address* in /etc/earthwyrm/earthwyrm.toml
+* Update `bind_address` in `/etc/earthwyrm/earthwyrm.muon`
 * (Preferred option!)
 Set up a reverse proxy, such as [nginx](https://nginx.org/en/).
 This has the advantage that caching can be enabled to improve latency.

-In either case, the url in /var/lib/earthwyrm/map.js will need to be updated.
+In either case, the url in `/var/local/earthwyrm/static/map.js` will need to be updated.